titansecOps10/CYSAops-Journey/README.md

 Honestly the biggest thing I took from this: I expected "hacking" to mean writing exploit code or something technical like that.
 This was just... noticing an unlocked door and walking through it.
 A lot of real vulnerabilities are probably this simple, not some Hollywood movie scene.

 Next up: Linux Fundamentals Part 1, now that it's unlocked.

+## Day 3 — Aug 4, 2026: Linux Fundamentals Part 1

+Completed Linux Fundamentals Part 1 on TryHackMe — first real dive into the Linux command line as planned for this week's roadmap focus.

+### What I practiced
+- Identity & location: `whoami`, `pwd`
+- Listing and reading files: `ls`, `cat`
+- Navigating folders: `cd`
+- Searching file contents: `grep THM access.log` — found a flag buried in a log file
+- Shell operators: `>` to overwrite a file's contents, `>>` to append without erasing

+### Result
+- ✅ Room completed
+- 🏆 9/9 tasks completed
+- 🎯 88 points earned

+### Key takeaway
+`grep` was the standout for me — being able to search a huge log file for a single pattern instantly is exactly the kind of skill that matters in real security work (finding one flagged line in thousands of log entries).
+Also finally understand the practical difference between `>` and `>>`, which I'll need for scripting later.

+### Next Steps
+- Linux Fundamentals Part 2
+- Continue building toward Phase 2 (ethical hacking labs)